Chibok schoolgirls kidnapping

 On the night of 14–15 April 2014, 276 mostly Christian, with some Muslim, schoolgirls aged from 16 to 18 were kidnapped by the Nigerian militant group Boko Haram from the Government Girls Secondary School in the town of Chibok in Borno State, Nigeria.
 Prior to the raid, the school had been closed for four weeks due to deteriorating security conditions, but the girls were in attendance to take final exams in physics.

 After the incident, 57 schoolgirls immediately escaped by jumping from the trucks on which they were being transported, and others have been rescued by the Nigerian Armed Forces on various occasions.
 Amina Ali, one of the missing girls, was found in May 2016.
 She claimed that the remaining girls were still there, but that six had died.
 On 14 April 2021, seven years after the initial kidnapping, over 100 of the girls remained missing.
-As of 14 April 2024, ten years after the kidnapping, 82 of the girls were still missing, assumed to be in captivity.
+As of 14 April 2024, ten years after the kidnapping, 82 of the girls remained missing and presumed captive.

 Some have described their capture in appearances at international human rights conferences.
 Boko Haram has used the girls as negotiating pawns in prisoner exchanges, offering to release some girls in exchange for some of their captured commanders in jail.

 The girls kidnapped in Chibok in 2014 are only a small percentage of the total number of people abducted by Boko Haram.
 Amnesty International estimated in 2015 that at least 2,000 women and girls had been abducted by the group since 2014, many of whom had been forced into sexual slavery.

 Background

-The militant group Boko Haram wants to institute an Islamic caliphate in Nigeria and is in particular opposed to western-style modern education, which they say lures people away from following Islamic teaching as a way of life.
+The militant group Boko Haram seeks to institute an Islamic caliphate in Nigeria and is in particular opposed to western-style modern education, which they say lures people away from following Islamic teaching as a way of life.
 By 2014, tens of thousands of people had been killed in attacks perpetrated by the group, and the Nigerian federal government declared a state of emergency in May 2013 in the states of Borno, Yobe and Adamawa during its fight against the insurgency.
 The resulting crackdown led to the capture or killing of hundreds of Boko Haram members, with the remainder retreating to mountainous areas from which they began increasingly to target civilians.
 However, the campaign failed to stabilise the country.
 A French military operation in Mali also pushed Boko Haram and AQIM militants into Nigeria.